Skip to main contentScroll Top

 (0)

-For this 2nd day in Singapore, nothing special planned.
-We first meet our friend Tony, before heading to Chinatown, because we have to start the visit somewhere… But before going for a walk, it is breaks déjeuner (very Asian, first we eat, then we'll see).
+For this second day in Singapore, nothing special was planned.
+We first met up with our friend Tony, before heading to Chinatown, because we had to start the visit somewhere… But before going for a walk, it was lunchtime (very Asian, first we eat, then we'll see).

 DSC_0242.JPG